panic-sell/equipment-cycle-hotkeys/misc/mod_desc.md

 - When hotkeying bound equipment, make sure you have the spells equipped instead of their summoned forms.

+## **Troubleshooting**

+If things don't work as expected, check logs for anything suspicious.
+1. In **`EquipmentCycleHotkeys.json`**, set "log_level" to "trace".
+1. Launch Skyrim, replicate your issue.
+1. Inspect the contents of **`Documents/My Games/Skyrim Special Edition/SKSE/EquipmentCycleHotkeys.log`**

+Please include logs if you post for help.

 ## **Source**

 https://github.com/panic-sell/equipment-cycle-hotkeys